 Once arrived at their accommodations—the Grand Hyatt Hotel in Midtown Manhattan—the band met other military folk.
 Army Sergeant Brian, Freedom Alliance grant recipient and tennis fanatic, was there, along with Marine Captain Bob.
 Robin Jones, our long-time US Tennis Association (USTA) contact, and her staff came out to greet the guys and officially commence the event.

 Later that evening, Freedom Alliance friend Frank Casano hosted our ensemble for dinner at his classy downtown restaurant, Stella Manhattan Bistro, which features French, Argentinean, and Asian cuisine.
 In the private dining room, Mr. Casano’s seven-year-old granddaughter handed each of the soldiers a personal note she’d written herself, expressing her gratitude for their service.
 It was a thank-you that none will soon forget.
-Then Ricky, soon to be Mr. Casano’s son-in-law, serenaded with a welcome-home song he wrote as a tribute to the troops, inspired by his brother who is currently serving.
-(Watch the music video.)
+Then Ricky, soon to be Mr. Casano’s son-in-law, serenaded with a welcome-home song he wrote as a tribute to the troops, inspired by his brother who is currently serving. (